ComposableFi/composable/docs/docs/parachains/picasso/token-transparency.md

 5w53mgBc2w2kNQZgFBaYT5h79cQQNfv8vUuoa85zUe5VxBvQ

-No other tokens will be considered circulating unless approved by protocol governance.
+No other tokens will be considered circulating unless approved by governance.

 ## Glossary